 In addition to this Act, the US government is providing lower-interest loans called the economic injury disaster loan (EIDL) to businesses impacted by the coronavirus outbreak.
-As the government is looking to support businesses through various plans, food service companies must keep pace with these policies and utilize them at times of needs.
+As the government is looking to support businesses through various plans, food service companies must keep pace with these policies and utilize them at times of need.

 The coronavirus outbreak has created a sharp downturn for companies in the food service industry, compelling many restaurants to close temporarily.
 To manage profits and maintain productivity during this period, food service companies will need to understand the impact of the coronavirus outbreak in their business operations.
 The next step involves making most out of the current inventory and reducing wastage of ingredients.
 Besides, food service companies must focus into increasing average check size and negotiating better deals with suppliers.
 In addition to this, companies in the food service industry can add an additional third-party delivery system or adapt menu to optimize for online delivery.

 During this critical time, some lenders and companies are offering hardship allowances.
 So, companies in the foodservice industry can consult their lenders for allowances in rent and other utilities.
 Also, the US restaurant workers community foundation is providing low-interest loans for companies in the restaurant industry.
 As such, restaurant owners can make use of such offers to bring back the business to normal condition post-covid-19.